 Putting technology and knowledge in the right hands is one way IFAW is working with government agencies responsible for fighting wildlife crime to build capacity and provide equipment for them to take up investigative tasks backed by analytic evidence.

-15 frontline security officers from Kenya Wildlife Service (KWS) received a digital forensics training special thanks leadership circle
+15 frontline security officers from Kenya Wildlife Service (KWS) received à digital forensics training animals and people thriving together

 ▲ Participants from Kenya Wildlife Service at the International Narcotics and Law Enforcement (INL) training in Diani, Kenya.